-As a brief writer for the Littler CaseSmart – Class Action™ team based in California, Peter Pham formulates and executes briefing strategy for cases.
-He evaluates and selects legal authority that supports the facts and circumstances of each case and prepares substantive briefs and motions, including complex dispositive motions, discovery motions and briefing concerning discovery and other strategic issues.
+Peter Pham is a member of the Littler CaseSmart® team and is based in California.
+As a brief writer assigned to class, collective, mass and representative actions, Peter formulates and executes briefing strategy.
+He evaluates and selects legal authority that supports the facts and circumstances of each case and prepares substantive briefs and motions, including complex dispositive motions, class certification motions and other strategic briefing.

 Prior to joining Littler, Peter worked at a multinational law firm focusing on labor and employment and intellectual property litigation.
 His litigation experience spans case inception through jury verdict.
 He has extensive experience representing employers before administrative agencies, state and federal courts.